allison-nau/cio-mass-cytometry/README.md

 **Post:** Preliminary statistics for any models included in the notebook, as well as some additional figures.

-- Each model has a csv of results stored in that model's subdirectory.
-  - Then all differential abundance models are combined into one csv, `WORKFLOW/stage_2_models/results_abundance_allmodels.csv`.
+- All differential abundance models are combined into one csv, `WORKFLOW/stage_2_models/results_abundance_allmodels.csv`.
 - All differential state models for cell populations are stored in `WORKFLOW/stage_2_models/results_state_clusters_allmodels.csv`.
 - All differential state models for pseudobulk are stored in `WORKFLOW/stage_2_models/results_state_bulk_allmodels.csv`.
 - `WORKFLOW/stage_2_models/results_allmodels.xlsx` combines the previous 3 csv files into a multi-sheet excel file.

 For differential abundance we are using the method "diffcyt-DA-edgeR".
 For differential state of functional markers across cell populations, we are using "diffcyt-DS-limma".